Lesson 2: Getting to Know your Development Environment

 While developing code, it’s a good idea to build the solution from time to time, to check whether errors have been introduced in the code.
 The code does not necessarily have to be complete or functional when building the solution.
 This approach can help avoid potentially lengthy troubleshooting once the code is complete, and has the side benefit of automatically saving any edited source files before the build starts.

-To build a solution inside Visual Basic Express, select Build Solution from the Debug pull-down menu.
+To build a solution inside Visual Studio Community, select Build Solution from the Build pull-down menu.

-If the build process was successful, you would see a Build Succeeded status in the bottom left corner of the Visual Basic Express application frame.
-If there was an error in your code, Visual Basic Express will display an error list explaining the errors it has found.
+If the build process was successful, you would see a Build Succeeded status in the bottom left corner of the Visual Studio Community application frame.
+If there was an error in your code, Visual Studio Community will display an error list explaining the errors it has found.
 It will also underline the error in your code in blue.
 Here’s an example where we deliberately added a mistake to the code you typed in lesson one:

-In this lesson you took a brief look at what happens when you build a project, as well as some background information on Visual Basic .NET and Visual Basic Express.
+In this lesson you took a brief look at what happens when you build a project, as well as some background information on Visual Basic .NET and Visual Studio Community.
 You reviewed the steps you had taken in the previous lesson to build your basic AutoCAD plug-in, putting it in the context of what you have learned about programming.

 *There are several ‘professional’ versions of Visual Studio.
 Visit the Microsoft Visual Studio website for more information.

 The remainder of this lesson includes quite a bit of technical jargon.
 Don’t worry if you don’t completely understand it all when you first read it.
 It will make more sense once you’ve become more familiar with .NET after writing a few of your own plug-ins.

 The .NET Framework is a software framework that sits on top of the Microsoft® Windows® operating system* and provides the underlying platform, libraries and services for all .NET applications.
 The services include memory management, garbage collection, common type system, class libraries, etc.